 - What's the difference between pure components and general components in React?

 - What is the significance of keys in React?

 - How can you create an event in React?

 - Explain the difference between React’s ES6 and ES5 syntax?

 - How would you create Higher Order Components (HOC) in React?

 - Can you tell the difference between createElement and cloneElement?

-As you can see, the process of finding and hiring React.js and React Native developers can be quite challenging.
-Oftentimes, the demand exceeds the number of available experts.
+As you can see, the process of finding and hiring React.js and React Native developers can be challenging.
 However, considering rising offshore locations (e.g. Ukraine) and taking into account the above-mentioned information, you will experience fewer difficulties when choosing the right fit for your project.

 To make this process even more efficient, you may contact our experts and they will help you find and hire React.js developers and React Native developers faster and with minimum effort.